 Visiting the Portrait Gallery in the Second Bank

-This building houses a fine collection of over 100 portraits, many of them by 18th century artist Charles Willson Peale.
-Originally built to house the Second Bank of the United States, the building now draws visitors to gaze upon the faces of the "People of Independence".
+This marvel of Greek Revival architecture houses a fine collection of over 100 portraits, many of them by 18th century artist Charles Willson Peale.
+Originally built to be the Second Bank of the United States, the building now draws visitors to gaze upon the faces of the "People of Independence".

 The Second Bank of the U.S. is located on Chestnut Street, between 4th and 5th Streets.
 Enter through the doors at the top of the steps, or through the wheelchair accessible ramp on the west side of the building.

 The building is closed for cleaning and restoration.
 Check back in January 2016 for an update on the operating hours.

 The "People of Independence" exhibit provides a glimpse into the lives of those who prized order and reason, yet lived in a world marked by disease, slavery, and the fear of the unknown.
 Portraits by artist Charles Willson Peale form the core of the collection.
 In the early 1800's, these likenesses of "worthy Personages" were exhibited in Peale's Philadelphia Museum, located on the second floor of Independence Hall.
 Additional portraits by other artists, particularly a number by British pastel artists James and Ellen Sharples, have been added to the collection through the years.

 The Portrait Gallery in the Second Bank is accessible for visitors with mobility impairments.
 The accessible entrance ramp is located on the west side of the building.
 The gallery level is reached via elevator.
 Accessible restrooms are located in the basement near the elevator.
 Learn more about the accessibility services

 Interested in learning more about the building and the portraits?
 Additional information

 is available on our website.
 Look for pictures